This post may contain affiliate links. Please read my disclosure.

 - Lay the flank steak flat and pound until about ¼" thick.
 Sprinkle the breadcrumb mixture evenly to cover the steak.
 Starting at the short end, roll up the steak like you would a jelly roll to enclose the filling.
 Using some butcher's twice, tie the steak to secure.
 Sprinkle the braciole with salt and pepper.

 - Heat remaining 2 tablespoon of olive oil in a large Dutch oven over medium heat.
 Add the braciole and cook until browned on all sides, about 2 minutes per side.
 Add the wine and bring to a boil and stir in the marinara sauce.
 Cover and cook in the oven for 2 hours or until the meat is tender.
-Baste with the sauce very 30 minutes and remove the cover with 30 minutes remaining.
+Baste with the sauce very 30 minutes.

 - Remove the twine and cut the braciole crosswise and diagonally.
 Transfer to a plate and spoon sauce over to serve.